Zach-Shim/DSA/ADT's/Graphs/notes/3 - Graph Traversal.md

 - E is the number of edges

 This is O(E) if the graph is connected, since there must be at least O(V) edges in that case.

-An adjacency matrix holds O(V<sup>2</sup>) indices.
-We must visit every index, even if it does not hold a vertex.
-Therefore, DFS/BFS for an adjacency matrix requires O(V<sup>2</sup>) time.
-## Level-Order Traversal
+## **Level-Order Traversal (Multi-Source BFS)**

-Level-order traversal is an extension of BFS.
+Level-order traversal (multi-source BFS) is an extension of BFS.

-Sometimes you have an algorithm that does not simply have a single start point like the s-t connectivity problem.
+Sometimes you have an algorithm that does not simply have a single start point like the S-T connectivity problem, but rather multiple start points.

 If there are multiple vertices you must traverse at each BFS interval, traverse over every node that is currently in the queue.